 To make GVCs more visible and secure, businesses should assess investing in technologies like blockchain.
 This system provides many advantages, such as secure data exchange between various members of a supply chain network, enhanced collaboration among all involved parties, and increased transparency throughout the industry.
 The decentralized nature of blockchain allows for secure records to be created that can be monitored continuously across multiple points in the chain without infringing on security or privacy.

-To build resiliency, companies can use data analytics tools to make smarter decisions about how they source items, manage inventory and allocate resources.
+To build resiliency, companies can use data analytics tools to make smarter decisions about how they source items, manage inventory, and allocate resources.
 By taking advantage of predictive analytics, businesses can find the most cost-effective solutions while upholding quality measures, thus increasing performance and revenue while decreasing risk exposure.

 There is no silver bullet for fortifying GVCs.
 However, by taking proactive action to implement risk management practices through technology and increased collaboration with other players along the chain, companies can create a durable structure capable of withstanding external pressures without incurring significant financial losses.
 This strategy will allow smaller players to stay competitive in a volatile global marketplace come 2023.